bc-python-tool/orpyste/README.md

         if onedata.isblock():
             print('--- {0} ---'.format(onedata.querypath))
         elif onedata.isdata():
-            pprint.pprint(onedata.rtu_data())
+            pprint.pprint(onedata.rtu)
 ```

 Launching in a terminal, the script will produce the following output where you can note that a "querypath" like `book/general` indicates that the block `general` is inside the block `book`.

 ```
 --- book/general ---
-('author', '=', 'M. Nobody')
+(4, 'author', '=', 'M. Nobody')
-('title', '=', 'Does this book have a title ?')
+(5, 'title', '=', 'Does this book have a title ?')
-('date', '=', '2012, May the 1st')
+(6, 'date', '=', '2012, May the 1st')
 --- book/resume ---
-'This book is an ode to the passing time...'
+(9, 'This book is an ode to the passing time...')
-'A challenging thinking.'
+(10, 'A challenging thinking.')
 ```

 You can see that verbatim contents are given line by line, and that the separator between one key and its value is always indicated.
 This last behavior is due to the fact that you can use different separators if you want.
+The number of lines in the original content are always given so as to let other applications the possibility to use them for messages.

-Let's see an example of this with the following data file.
+Let's see another example with the following data file.

 ```
 logic::